esphome/esphome-docs/cookbook/lvgl.rst

 .. figure:: images/lvgl_cook_animimg_batt.gif
     :align: left

-To have an animation illustrating a battery charging, you can use :ref:`lvgl-wgt-aim` with a set of :ref:`images rendered from MDI <display-image>` showing battery levels:
+To have an animation illustrating a battery charging, you can use :ref:`lvgl-widget-animimg` with a set of :ref:`images rendered from MDI <display-image>` showing battery levels:

 .. code-block:: yaml